 - A security-related exception can be thrown.
 This is comparatively easy to deal with, because the exception will tell you what permission is being denied.
-You can then decide whether or not you should be granting this permission.
+You can then decide if you should be granting this permission or not.
 Of course, this should be caught during testing, not when the application is deployed! - A security-related exception can be thrown but caught by some library object, which attempts to handle it.
 This happens within the multicast lookup methods, which make multicast requests.
 If this permission is denied, it will be retried several times before giving up.
 This leads to a cumulative time delay before anything else can happen.
-The application may be able to continue, and will just suffer this time delay. - A security-related exception can be thrown but caught by some library object and ignored.
-The application may be unable to continue in any rational way after this, and it may just appear to hang.
+The application may be able to continue, and it will just suffer this time delay.

+• A security-related exception can be thrown but caught by some library object and ignored.
+The application may be unable to continue in any rational way after this, and may just appear to hang.
 This may happen if network access is requested but denied, and then a thread waits for messages that can never arrive.
-Or it may just get stuck in a loop . . .
+Or it may just get stuck in a loop...

-The first two cases will occur if permissions are turned off for the service providers, such as rmi.FileClassifierServer.
-The third occurs for the client client.TestFileClassifier.
+The first two cases will occur if permissions are turned off for the service providers, such as in the rmi.FileClassifierServer of Chapter 9.
+The third occurs for the client.TestFileClassifier of Chapter 8.

-You can set the java.security.debug system property to print information about various types of access to the security mechanisms.
+There is a java.security.debug system property that can be set to print information about various types of access to the security mechanisms.
 This can be used with a slack security policy to find out exactly what permissions are being granted.
 Then, with the screws tightened, you can see where permission is being denied.
 An appropriate value for this property is access, as in